The Dutch government is raising defense spending to nearly €20 billion in order to meet NATO’s 2-percent target.

 When the coalition announced it would raise defense spending in March, I argued in Wynia’s Week that it should prioritize restocking supplies and raising soldiers’ wages before buying expensive new weapons.

 I’m happy to report they did.
 Half the extra money is invested in the existing armed forces.
-The other half will be used to buy new air defenses, missiles and additional F-35 fighter jets.
+The other half will be used to buy new air defenses, missiles and additional F-35 jets.

 The Netherlands is also sending weapons, including antitank missiles, mobile radar systems and self-propelled howitzers, to Ukraine, but those expenses are counted separately.
 Dutch readers may be interested in another story I wrote for Wynia’s Week on how the Netherlands’ military aid to Ukraine compares to that of other NATO allies.